48 HOURS IN AUSTIN, TEXAS

 Stroll through gardens, woods, and meadows to admire the works at the Betty and Edward Marcus Sculpture Park, home to both permanent and temporary installations.
 In addition to the art, don't forget to admire the free-range peacocks that roam the grounds and occasionally open their plumage to treat visitors to a stunning display of color.

 OPTION 2: FITNESS

 Spend the day exploring Zilker Park, 358 acres of green space and a haven for running, biking, or kayaking right near downtown Austin.
 Grab bikes—Heywood offers free rentals—and cruise down the numerous paths such as Ann and Ron Butler Hike and Bike trail, which wraps around Lady Bird Lake.
-Round out the afternoon with a dip at Barton Springs Pool, a relaxing oasis fed by natural underground springs and home to Robert Redford's earliest swimming lessons.
+Round out the afternoon with a dip at Barton Springs Pool, a relaxing oasis fed by natural underground springs.

 For lunch, check out Laundrette for fresh takes on Mediterranean cuisine like beet hummus topped with silky labneh or PEI mussels simmered with green chile butter and olives.